-Every member of CS works with their manager to start creating their personal career roadmap when they reach their 90 day milestone.
-The practice starts the same for everyone, answering a series of questions that touch on and go beyond typical career questions.
+Every member of CS works with their manager on a quarterly basis (after their initial 90 day milestone) to discuss Career Development.
 Each manager pushes the folks to whom they are primarily responsible to think through their plans and helps them identify who else in the organization/beyond can help support them to get to where they want to go.

 It is very likely that other managers on the team may be brought in to support someone’s career roadmap as a secondary coach with a speciality in some area relevant to that member of the team.

-If an application engineer needs help, they have the following avenues:
+If an support engineer needs help, they have the following avenues:

-- If it’s technical, they post in #customer-support-internal to get help from their fellow application engineers
+- If it’s technical, they post in #customer-support-internal to get help from their fellow support engineers

 - If it’s about how to handle a particular situation, they should go to their manager.
 If their manager is not online, they can either create a post in #customer-support-internal and @ mention @cs-leadership for another manager online to help and either work in that thread or request that whomever is going to help DM them if they need to chat privately,